naphatbass/naphatbass/README.md

 - 👋 Hi, I’m @naphatbass
 - 👀 I’m interested in games and movies
-- 🌱 I’m currently learning computer engineering
+- 🌱 I’m currently studying computer engineering

 <!---
 naphatbass/naphatbass is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.